vizdata-f21/project-1-team_5_look_alive/proposal/proposal.md

 The datasets we will use for this question are `soybean_use` and `forest_area`.

-Start by grouping all entries in `soybean_use`.csv by decades.
+Start by grouping all entries in `soybean_use` by decades.
 For each decade category, add up the values for all entries under `human_food`, `animal_feed`, and `processed`.